 To File a Reconsideration Request

 To request a Reconsideration, complete and return the Reconsideration Request by fax, mail, verbally over the phone, or bring the form to Sandhills Center.
-You have 30 days from the date of notification to make a Request for Reconsideration.
+You have 60 days from the date of notification to make a Request for Reconsideration.
 During Reconsideration, you and/or anyone you choose may represent you.
+If someone represents you, you will be asked to sign a consent to release information.

 You have the right to review any information that was utilized as part of the Reconsideration process.
 You may also submit any additional information you feel supports the level of service(s) being requested.